Royce Lewis Preview, Player Props: Twins vs. Rays

 Royce Lewis At The Plate

+- Lewis has picked up a hit in 36 of 50 games this season, with multiple hits 13 times.

-- He has hit a home run in 22.4% of his games this year, and 5.5% of his trips to the plate.
+- He has hit a home run in 24.0% of his games this year, and 5.9% of his plate appearances.

-- Lewis has had an RBI in 20 games this season (40.8%), including nine multi-RBI outings (18.4%).
-He has also driven in three or more of his team's runs in five contests.
+- Lewis has driven home a run in 21 games this year (42.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on six occasions..

+- In 50.0% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (12.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.